tidymodels/tidymodels.org/learn/develop/models/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - mda
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: mda, modeldata, and tidymodels.
+To use code in this article,  you will need to install the following packages: mda and tidymodels.

 The parsnip package constructs models and predictions by representing those actions in expressions.
 There are a few reasons for this: